About us

 Njeri is actively engaged in anti-racism efforts and serves on the University of Köln’s Referat for Gender and Diversity Management and is also a Board member of Klima Freunde in Germany.

 Is an ethnographer and educational specialist.
 She holds a Ph.D. from the Institute for Ethnography at Goethe University Frankfurt and master’s degrees in Cultural Anthropology (Utrecht University) and African Studies (Leiden University).
-Her research interests include socialisation and education of children, migration, digital activism and civic-ness, and participative research with children and young people.
-Besides her teaching expertise at the higher education and elementary levels, she has experience as a researcher and consultant for actors in the field of development cooperation in West Africa.
-As a community organiser, she managed educational debates and elementary school music projects in urban areas in the Netherlands and Belgium.
-She is a board member of MOWAD, a migrant organisation for African people.
+Her research interests include digital activism and civic agency, socialization and education, mobility and migration, and participative research with young people.
+Besides teaching expertise in higher and elementary education, she has experience as a researcher and consultant for development actors in West Africa.
+As a community organizer, she managed educational debates and school music projects in urban areas in the Netherlands and Belgium.
+She is a board member of MOWAD, a migrant organization for African people.

 Dr. Otieno Ong’ayo (Antony)